asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 Few features that caught my eye that is so nice to leverage and out of box  - without a single line of code!
 And this is contextual to the old messaging systems (say JMS).
-Note: I am *not* trying to highlight the features that Kafka from the platform point of view brings to the table cluster configuration, partitions, replication etc!
+Note: I am *not* trying to highlight the features that Kafka has from the platform point of view like cluster configuration, brokers (bootstrap brokers) partitions, replication etc!
+The below is just a list of things from the Message Producer, Consumer point rather.

 * Idempotent Producer
     - This is out of box!
 How cool if messaging system would know